 The 30x40 degree field of view is one of the widest angles on any HUD, ensuring full viewing coverage with 1280x1024-pixel resolution.
 FalconEye features a fourth-generation multi-sensor camera whose six sensors present top quality images in both the visible and infrared spectrums.
 These images are combined with three dedicated worldwide synthetic vision databases that map terrain, obstacles, navigation, and airport and runway data.
 FalconEye was developed in partnership with Elbit Systems

 Next-Gen EASy.
-The improved cockpit avionics package includes the third-generation EASy III system, powered by Honeywell’s Primus Epic platform.
+The improved cockpit avionics package includes the new generation EASy system, the third-generation EASy III system, powered by Honeywell’s Primus Epic platform.
 Among new features are an integrated controller-pilot data link communication (CPDLC) system and RDR 4000 IntuVue 3D color weather radar that provides predictive lightning and hail detection as well as 60 nm range Doppler turbulence detection.
 Hazardous weather and the vertical definition of thunderstorms can be seen at distances up to 320 nm.

 More peace of mind.
 Enhanced safety bu design.
 New flaperons for greater low-speed control.
 Pressurized fuel tanks.
 Aircraft health monitoring of thousands of systems and components.

 New Flaperon Active Control.
 The Falcon 6X is the first business aircraft to feature new “flaperons,” active high-speed deflection control surfaces that can act as both flaps (increasing lift) and ailerons (roll control).
 Integrated into the DFCS, flaperons are especially beneficial during approaches with a steep descent profile, increasing drag while maintaining a high-lift coefficient.